-A resolution was approved during the stockholders' meeting held on June 21, 2022 for 3S to use its the capital surplus to offset its accumulated deficits in 2021 at the amount of \$176,995.
-There were no deficit compensation for 2020 according to the decision made during the stockholders' meeting held on July 8, 2021.
+A resolution was approved during the stockholders' meeting held on May 16, 2023 for 3S to use its the capital surplus to offset its accumulated deficits in 2022 at the amount of \$249,218.
+A resolution was approved during the stockholder' meeting held on June 21, 2022 for 3S to use its the capital surplus to offset its accumulated deficits in 2021 at the amount of \$176,995.
 The deficit compensation mentioned above were consistent with the decisions made by Board of Directors.
-The information is available at the Market Observation Post System website.
+The information will be available on the Market Observation Post System website.

-The deficit compensation for 2022 was presented for a resolution in the Board of Directors' meeting on February 23, 2023, which are then to be approved in annual stockholders' meeting.
+The deficit compensation for 2023 was presented for a resolution in the Board of Directors' meeting on February 22, 2024, which are then to be approved in annual stockholders' meeting.
 The information will be available on the Market Observation Post System website.